Peeta Mellark: The Hunger Games

 After killing Cato, Katniss and Peeta are the only remaining survivors.
 However, an announcement shortly afterwards revokes the previous revision, allowing for only one victor.
 Peeta suggests that Katniss should kill him, enabling her to return home.
 Katniss instead suggests they commit suicide by consuming poisonous berries known as Nightlock.
-Before the two are able to get the berries into their mouths, a final announcement is made pleading for the two to stop: both they and the viewers are informed that Katniss and Peeta are declared joint official winners of the 74th Hunger Games.
+Before the two are able to get the berries into their mouths, an announcement is made pleading for the two to stop, and Katniss and Peeta are declared joint official winners of the 74th Hunger Games.
 Later, the two learn President Snow considered their actions to be an act of rebellion against the Capitol.

-After their last interview, in which the two continue to affect their romantic feelings for one another, Peeta comes to the realization Katniss has staged her love for him all along.
+After their last interview, Peeta comes to the realization Katniss has staged her love for him all along.

 Catching Fire

-Peeta and Katniss embark on the Victory Tour, an event strategically timed in-between each Hunger Games, where the victors visit the other 11 districts as a reminder about the Games and for the Capitol to reinforce its power over the Districts.
-Peeta and Katniss have barely interacted since the Games; Peeta is angry with Katniss for faking affection for him, and Katniss is confused about her feelings and is uncomfortable to be with him because of her close friendship with Gale Hawthorne, who also has strong feelings for her.
+Peeta and Katniss embark on the Victory Tour, an event where the victors visit the districts as a reminder about the Games.
+At the start of the Victory Tour, Peeta expresses his desire to be friends with Katniss.

-Peeta expresses a desire to be friends with Katniss; while he knows she is stubborn and skilled in archery, he does not know her favorite color.
 Later, he tries to give part of his winnings to the families of District 11's most recently fallen tributes (Rue and Thresh) and is made to watch “Peacekeepers” kill a man who led the three finger salute to the two victors.
-Before the Victory Tour, President Snow visits Katniss and tells her he is aware that she was faking the affection towards Peeta, and that her actions in the arena have sparked a rebellion – one that can only be averted if she presents her and Peeta's attempt at joined suicide in the arena as an act of love-crazed teenagers rather than as defiance.
+Before the Victory Tour, President Snow tells Katniss that she and Peeta must prove they are in love with each other to quench the possibility of a district rebellion.